albertintech/apai/docs/congress/cmf/integration-analysis.md

 # Congressional Modernization Framework

-## From Adversaries to Partners: How the Federal Elections Modernization Act and Office of Congressional Procedure Act Enable Coalition Governance
+## From Adversaries to Partners: How the Congressional Elections Modernization Act and Office of Congressional Procedure Act Enable Coalition Governance

-### Published March 2026

-Based on Rev 5.2 of the Federal Elections Modernization Act and Rev 1.3 of the Office of Congressional Procedure Act

 ---

 ## Overview

-The Federal Elections Modernization Act (FEMA) and Office of Congressional Procedure Act (OCP) address different but interconnected dimensions of the winner-take-all problem in American governance.
-FEMA transforms *who gets elected* while the OCP transforms *how those who are elected govern*.
+The Congressional Elections Modernization Act (CEMA) and Office of Congressional Procedure Act (OCP) address different but interconnected dimensions of the winner-take-all problem in American governance.
+CEMA transforms *who gets elected* while the OCP transforms *how those who are elected govern*.
 Neither can fully achieve its democratic potential without the other.

 Together, they create a self-reinforcing system where multi-party electoral outcomes generate organic demand for proportional procedure, and proportional procedure makes multi-party governance functional.